dvreeze/quotes/README.md

 `--env-file` to point to it (although in a toy application it does not matter that much).

-To create the database tables, we would need to `run exec` into the MySQL
+To create the database tables, we would need to `docker exec` into the MySQL
 container:
 ```shell
 docker exec -it quotes-mysql /bin/sh